Jellert Van Landschoot

-Jellert Van Landschoot (born 27 August 1997) is a Belgian professional footballer who plays for Deinze in the Belgian First Division B.
+Jellert Van Landschoot (born 27 August 1997) is a Belgian professional footballer who plays for Patro Eisden Maasmechelen in the Challenger Pro League.

 Club career

 Van Landschoot played youth football for Club Brugge, who sent him on loan to FC Eindhoven ahead of the 2017–18 season.
 He made his Eerste Divisie debut for on 18 August 2017 in a game against SC Telstar.

 On 12 September 2020, it was announced that Van Landschoot had signed with Lierse Kempenzonen.

 Van Landschoot signed a two-year contract with Helmond Sport in July 2021, after having played one season for Lierse Kempenzonen.

 On 4 August 2022, Van Landschoot joined Deinze in the Belgian First Division B, signing a two-year deal with an option for an additional season.

+On 9 January 2025 Van Landschoot joined Patro Eisden Maasmechelen.